Florida Car Accident Attorney

 Will my insurance rates increase after an accident?

 It depends.
 If the accident was 100 percent someone else’s fault, your rates should not increase.
 On the other hand, if you were partially at fault, or if you need to file a UIM claim, then your accident could affect your premiums.
-This is yet another issue you will want to discuss with an attorney so that you can make an informed decision about protecting your legal rights.
+This is yet another issue you will want to discuss with a Florida auto accident attorney so that you can make an informed decision about protecting your legal rights.

 Am I entitled to financial compensation for my future medical expenses?